-- MuGard[TM] is our approved product for the management of oral mucositis, a frequent side-effect of cancer therapy for which there is no established treatment.
-The market for mucositis treatment is estimated to be in excess of \$1 billion world-wide.
-MuGard, a proprietary nanopolymer formulation, has received marketing allowance in the U.S. from the FDA.
-MuGard has been launched in Germany, Italy, UK, Greece and the Nordic countries by our European commercial partner, SpePharm.
-We launched MuGard in the United States in the fourth quarter of 2010.
-We are working with our partners in Korea and China for registration and marketing. - Our lead development candidate for the treatment of cancer is ProLindac[TM], a nanopolymer DACH-platinum prodrug.
+- Our lead development candidate for the treatment of cancer is ProLindacTM, a nanopolymer DACH-platinum prodrug.
 We initiated a study of ProLindac combined with Paclitaxel in second line treatment of platinum pretreated advanced ovarian cancer patients in the fourth quarter of 2010.
 This multi-center study of up to 25 evaluable patients is being conducted in France.
-We are also currently planning a number of combination trials, looking at combining ProLindac with other cancer agents in solid tumor indications including colorectal and ovarian cancer.
-The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has sales in excess of \$2.0 billion. - Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
-Previously named SR9025 and OSI-7836, the compound has been in two Phase 1/2 solid tumor human clinical trials and was shown to have antitumor activity.
-We are working with leukemia and lymphoma specialists at MD Anderson Cancer Center in Houston and have initiated additional Phase 2 clinical trials in adult AML, ALL and other indications. - CobOralTM is our proprietary preclinical nanopolymer oral drug delivery technology based on the natural vitamin B12 oral uptake mechanism.
-We are currently developing a product for the oral delivery of insulin, and have conducted sponsored development of a product for oral delivery of human growth hormone.
-We have signed or are in discussion with several companies regarding the sponsored development of CobOral drug delivery formulations of proprietary and non-proprietary actives. - CobaCyteTM-mediated cancer targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by cancer cells.
-This technology uses nanopolymer constructs to deliver more anticancer drug to tumors while protecting normal tissues.
+A second combination study was initiated in the fourth quarter of 2011 combining ProLindac with gemcitabine for the treatment of cholangiocarcinoma.
+Clinical studies of other indications including liver, colorectal and ovarian cancer are under consideration by Jiangsu Aosaikang Pharmaceutical Co., Ltd, our licensee for ProLindac in China.
+The DACH-platinum incorporated in ProLindac is the same active moiety as that in oxaliplatin (Eloxatin; Sanofi-Aventis), which has had annual sales in excess of \$2.0 billion. - Thiarabine, or 4-thio Ara-C, is a next generation nucleoside analog licensed from Southern Research Institute.
+Previously named SR9025 and OSI-7836, the compound has been in two Phase 1/2 solid tumor human clinical trials and was shown to have anti-tumor activity.
+We are working with leukemia and lymphoma specialists at MD Anderson Cancer Center in Houston and have initiated additional Phase 2 clinical trials in adult AML, ALL and other indications. - CobOral[®] is our proprietary preclinical nanopolymer oral drug delivery technology based on the natural vitamin B12 oral uptake mechanism.
+We are currently developing a product for the oral delivery of insulin, and have conducted sponsored development of a product for oral delivery of a number of peptides and RNAi therapeutics.
+We have signed agreements with several companies regarding the sponsored development of CobOral drug delivery formulations of proprietary and non-proprietary actives.

+CobaCyte®-mediated targeted delivery is a preclinical technology which makes use of the fact that cell surface receptors for vitamins such as B12 are often overexpressed by certain cells including many cancers.
+This technology uses nanopolymer constructs to deliver more anti-cancer drug to tumors while protecting normal tissues.